bosonweb/startline-psd/README.md

 # startline PSD

-Startline PSD is a utility to act as a starting point for new site designs that use both Twitter Bootstrap and Font Awesome.
+Startline PSD is a designer's utility to act as a starting point for new site designs that use Twitter Bootstrap.

-The PSD contains core Bootstrap elements and three artboards (XS, SM & MD).
-Each artboard has basic Bootstrap typography and the 12 column grid.
+The PSD contains core Bootstrap elements and three artboards (XS, SM & MD) ready for you to build on top of.
+Each artboard has basic typography and the 12 column grid.